International orders click here.

 Perhaps the best way to use this book would be to read it through in its entirety in order to fully understand the logic and sequence, then go back to the beginning.
 Whichever way you choose, you will gain sound and useful insights into reaching for the goal of riding with lightness.

-Reviewed by Lynne A. Miller, www.gmhainc.org
+Lynne A. Miller, www.gmhainc.org

 “This Book Deserves Your Time And Study”